Evaluating A/B Testing Methodologies via Sample Splitting: Theory and Practice: Motivating Theory

 \subsubsection{Estimands}

-To evaluate performance of methodologies under sample splitting, we introduce generalized, sample-splitting analogues of the ideal estimands introduced in \ref{sec:estimands}.
+To evaluate performance of methodologies under sample splitting, we introduce generalized, sample-splitting analogues of the ideal estimands introduced in section \ref{sec:estimands}.
 These estimands reflect that performance depends not only on the methodology $\kappa$ and performance function $p$, but also on the share of the sample $\alpha$ used in implementing the methodology.
-Given $\alpha$, the expected performance of a methodology $\kappa$ under performance measure $p$ given a true impact of $\Delta_i = \delta_i$ is given by:
+Given $\alpha$, the expected performance of a methodology $\kappa$ under performance measure $p$ given a true impact of $\Delta_i = \delta_i$ and testing environment $Z_i = z_i$ is given by:

 This generalization nests the ideal case: as $\alpha \rightarrow 1$ the methodology is implemented on the full sample and we recover the ideal performance measure in equation (\ref{eq:ideal_estimand_eq1}).